-Thulile Bhebhe, 51, a nurse who faked her husband’s death in order to claim approximately Ksh.
+Thulile Bhebhe, 51, a South African Nurse who faked her husband’s death in order to claim approximately Ksh.
 61 million in life insurance and she has been spared jail term.
 She is a resident of Hayes in West London.
-She claimed that her husband Bekezela Bhebhe, 54, had died of pulmonary embolism while in Zimbabwe back in August, 2016 and as a result she was not able to pay piling debt.
+She faked the death of her husband claimed that her husband Bekezela Bhebhe, 54, had died of pulmonary embolism while in Zimbabwe back in August, 2016 and as a result she was not able to pay piling debt.

 However, the husband also employed as a nurse at Charing Cross Hospital in London on a day shift on the day he supposedly died.